aarron-lee/SimpleDeckyTDP/README.md

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH

+Note that ryzenadj is NOT necessary if you plan on either using a [ryzenadj override](#custom-tdp-method) or use a [custom device setting](#custom-device-settings).
+There is a custom device setting available for the Legion Go.

 To check this, you can run `which ryzenadj` in a terminal/console, which should print out a path to a ryzenadj binary.

 e.g.